AgustinTafura/solvd-project/README.md

     	}
     ]
     ```

+-   **GET `api/v1/appointments/find`** - Find the nearest available appointment
+     Server responds with status code 200 and the nearest available appointment.

+    **Request:**

+    ```bash
+        curl -X 'POST' 'api/v1/appointments/nearest' \
+        -H 'Authorization: Bearer <your-token>' \
+        -H 'Content-Type: application/json' \
+        -d '{
+            "specialization_id": 1,
+            "symptomsArray": [1, 2, 3],
+            "limit": 10
+        }'
+    ```

+    **Request Body:**
+    -   "specialization_id" (optional): ID of the specialization to search for.
+    -   "symptomsArray" (optional): Array of symptom IDs to search for.
+    -    "limit" (optional): Maximum number of appointments to return.
+Defaults to 10 if not provided.

+    **Response body:**

+    ```json
+    [
+        {
+            "doctor_id": 2,
+            "specialization_id": 1,
+            "start_date": "2024-07-31T12:00:00Z",
+            "end_date": "2024-07-31T12:30:00Z"
+        },
+        {
+            "doctor_id": 3,
+            "specialization_id": 1,
+            "start_date": "2024-07-31T12:30:00Z",
+            "end_date": "2024-07-31T13:00:00Z"
+        },
+        ...
+        ]
+    ```

+    **Request Body:**

+    -   The search will start from the current date and time, rounded to the next half-hour (e.g., if the current time is 11:43, the search will start from 12:00).
+    -   If "specialization_id" is provided, the search will be based on the specialization.
+    -   If "symptomsArray" is provided and "specialization_id" is not, the search will use the symptoms to find the relevant specializations.
+    -   If both "specialization_id" and "symptomsArray" are provided, the search will prioritize "specialization_id".
+    -   The search will cover the next 4 weeks if necessary to meet the specified limit.
+    - Parameter "limit" is 1 by defaul

 -   **GET `api/v1/appointments/{appointment_id}`** - Get an appointment by ID
      Server responds with status code 200 and the appointment record if it exists.